 Step 6.
 Honest, Transparent, and Competent Management

 Fraud management is one of the reasons some people do not trust the stock market with their savings.
-There have been many cases in the past where management of listed companies did shady deals, committed accounting frauds, misled shareholders & SEBI, causing a lot of monetary loss to investors.
+There have been many cases in the past where the management of listed companies did shady deals, committed accounting frauds, and misled shareholders & SEBI, causing a lot of monetary loss to investors.

 Therefore, it is very important that the stock and by extension the company you plan to invest in is run by honest, transparent, and competent management.
-The management includes Promoters, CEO/MD, CFO among others.
+The management includes Promoters, CEO/MD, and CFO among others.

 One such company run by competent and honest management that has created huge wealth for its shareholders is the one that I discussed earlier – Avanti Feeds.